Keywords

 This ScR highlighted the use of various measurement tools for assessing sleep and pain.
 The review emphasized the diversity of assessment tools used to evaluate sleep and pain, revealing substantial inconsistencies and the lack of standardization.
 Despite the large body of research on this topic, critical gaps persist, particularly the absence of generalizable objective measurements for sleep assessment, which may hinder the reliability and applicability of the current findings.

 A key finding of this review is the predominant reliance on self-report measures for evaluating sleep disturbances.
 Over 90% of the included studies utilized PROs, such as the PSQI or the ISI.
 Although these tools provide practical and accessible methods of assessing perceived sleep quality, they are inherently limited by individual biases and self-reported variability.109,110 In contrast, objective measures such as actigraphy and polysomnography provide precise and quantifiable data on sleep architecture, including sleep stages, latency, and fragmentation.111,112 However, these tools were employed by only a small portion of the included studies, with objective methods utilized by 9.9% (8/81) of studies.
-This imbalance likely stems from the challenges, which traditionally include cost and other constraints, hindering the use of objective measures, thereby complicating the comprehensive assessment of sleep disturbances.113,114 Future research should prioritize the integration of these objective tools to provide a more robust understanding of sleep disturbances in individuals with chronic pain.
+This imbalance likely stems from the challenges, which traditionally include cost and other constraints, hindering the use of objective measures, thereby complicating the comprehensive assessment of sleep disturbances.113,114 Furthermore, our review identified a discrepancy in the results derived from different objective modalities.
+While movement-based assessment (e.g., actigraphy) often failed to correlate with pain, physiological measures (e.g., EEG, heart rate) consistently showed significant associations.
+This suggests that while pain may not always disrupt gross body movements during sleep, it likely impacts physiological sleep architecture and autonomic regulation.
+Future research should prioritize the integration of these objective tools to provide a more robust understanding of sleep disturbances in individuals with chronic pain.

 Beyond sleep assessment, this review also identified variability and potential bias in the pain-related outcome evaluations.
 Most studies focused primarily on examining pain intensity, often measured using the NRS or the VAS.
 Although these tools are widely used and validated,115,116 they only capture one aspect of the complex pain experience.117–119 Approximately half of the studies assessed the psychological factors associated with pain, but other important domains, such as pain-related disability and sensitization, were less frequently explored.
 Notably, only one study included in this review utilized quantitative sensory testing.98 This limited focus restricts the understanding of pain mechanisms and hinders the development of targeted treatment strategies.
 More comprehensive pain assessment protocols that incorporate these additional dimensions are necessary to produce clinically relevant evidence.120

 The complex relationship between sleep disturbances and chronic pain necessitates a multidimensional research approach.
-Existing evidence suggests that sleep disturbances can exacerbate pain through mechanisms such as increased central sensitization, impaired descending pain inhibition, and heightened emotional distress.121–123 Addressing these gaps in assessment methodologies is crucial for advancing the field.
-Incorporating objective sleep assessments and multidimensional pain measures into research and clinical practice will enhance the quality of evidence and support the development of precision medicine approaches tailored to individual patient needs.
-Given the bidirectional relationship between sleep and pain, inadequate or inconsistent assessment of sleep disturbances may obscure the true effects of intervention for chronic pain.
-This limitation could lead to underestimation or misinterpretation of treatment efficacy and reduce the comparability of results across studies.
-Addressing this issue is essential for developing effective multimodal interventions and advancing precision medicine.
+Current evidence emphasizes a strong bidirectional relationship between sleep and pain, with sleep disturbances often predicting future pain severity more robustly than pain predicts sleep problems.6 Experimental studies have further demonstrated that sleep deprivation directly exacerbates pain perception, lowering pain thresholds and increasing hyperalgesia.121,122 These interactions are hypothesized to be mediated by shared neurobiological mechanisms, particularly central sensitization and impairments in descending pain inhibitory pathways, which nociceptive signaling.123,124 Incorporating objective sleep assessments and multidimensional pain measures into research and practice will enhance the quality of evidence and support the development of precision medicine approaches tailored to individual patient needs.
 Furthermore, interdisciplinary collaboration that brings together experts in neurology, psychology, and bioinformatics could facilitate the development of innovative assessment tools and therapeutic interventions.

 This review has some limitations.
 The lack of synthesis of the findings restricted our ability to evaluate methodological rigor and the overall reliability of the evidence.
 Additionally, the possibility of overlooking relevant studies cannot be completely excluded, which may have introduced selection bias.
 However, this review included gray literature and non-English studies to mitigate this potential bias.
 A further limitation is that the literature search was last conducted in March 2024, and more recent studies may not have been captured.